jingxuan1990/JBOSS/README.md

 # JBOSS Configuration
-There ae some useful websties to configure and have a knowledge of JBoss.
+There are some useful websties to configure and have a knowledge of JBoss.

 ## JBosss-EAP Doc
 1. https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/